nikomatsakis/rustconf-2021/content/index.md

 # 2021

 - Rust foundation launched! 🎉
+- Platinum sponsors:
+  - AWS, Google, Huawei, Microsoft, Mozilla, Facebook

+???

+* 2021 saw Rust go from a project primarily supporting by one company, Mozilla, to having its own Foundation with, at current count, 6 platinum sponsors!
+* These include many of the biggest names in computing.
+* Not bad.

+--
 - Rust teams at many major companies!! 😲

 ???

-* Banner year for Rust
-* Launched Foundation, so Rust has a stable home as it grows and moves toward sustainbility
-* Speaking of sustainability, multiple teams of multiple devs!
-* oh, and one other thing: linux kernel!
-* representative of Rust's growing usage in the foundational pieces of the computing world
-* so naturally I have a question for you all
+* What's more, many of those companies have created their own Rust teams.

 --
-- Rust in the linux kernel 🤯
+- Rust in the linux kernel <sup>1</sup> 🤯

+.citation[
+<sup>1</sup> Caveat: OK, maybe not quite.
+But perhaps soon!
+]

+???

+* And if *that* wasn't enough, what about Rust being considered for the linux kernel?
+* So, given all that, I have one question for you...

 ---

+# Are we there yet?

-# Is...this it?
+Is this... it?

+???

+* Is this it?

 --

-Like, did we... make it?
+Did we... make it?

---

 .p50[
 ![Ferris thinking](content/images/ferris_thinking.jpg)